CCTV173/FORL/README.md

+## Safe-Critical Load Frequency Control

-## This Package is used for the Safe-Critical Load Frequency Control
+This package is used for the Safe-Critical Load Frequency Control.